 I’m working on the Mongol period.
 So, I’m now writing several papers on Mongol art.
-I’m writing an article on the architecture under the Il-Khanids, and the Timurids, the two Mongol dynasties ruling in Iran because I think that much of finest architecture of medieval Iran was produced in the Mongol era.
+I’m writing an article on the architecture under the Il-Khanids, and the Timurids, the two Mongol dynasties ruling in Iran because I think that much of the finest architecture of medieval Iran was produced in the Mongol era.
 One of the characteristics that came into prominence in the Mongol period was an interest in size.
 The Mongols liked big structures.
 It seems that they were interested in big not just because of its size but also because they regarded big as better.
 They also had an abiding interest in color.
 During that period there is an explosion of color on the exterior of the buildings.
 It began earlier but in the Mongol period it exploded and so we had wonderful tiles covering exteriors.

-To wrap up, please let us know if you have any other points about the characteristics of the Iranian art and architecture?
+To wrap up, please let us know if you have any other points about the characteristics of Iranian art and architecture?

 There is a huge gap between Iran and other parts of the world.
 We don’t know what you are doing because we can’t get your books and journals here and I think it’s true about you too.
-You don’t know about what we are doing here.
+You don’t know what we are doing here.